-NOTE 2—An NSTR mobile AP MLD that intends to switch its primary and nonprimary links performs a simultaneous channel switch on the primary link and nonprimary link following procedures defined in 11.8.8 (Selecting and advertising a new channel), 11.8.9 (Channel Switch Announcement element operation), 11.9 (Extended channel switching (ECS)), and 35.3.19.3 (NSTR mobile AP MLD multi-link procedures for channel switching, extended channel switching, and channel quieting).
+NOTE 2—(#15887)How to determine a primary link is implementation related.
+An NSTR mobile AP MLD that intends to swap its primary and nonprimary links or to switch them to the different channels respectively (#15626)performs a simultaneous channel switch on the primary link and nonprimary link following procedures defined in 11.8.8 (Selecting and advertising a new channel), 11.8.9 (Channel Switch Announcement element operation), 11.9 (Extended channel switching (ECS)), and 35.3.19.3 (NSTR mobile AP MLD multi-link procedures for channel switching, extended channel switching, and channel quieting).